Header Image

 Was reported (in each individual case as a special feature of stimulant use):

-• A person with ADHD reports:
+• A person with reports:

 • increased nicotine craving 4h after taking Vyvanse